Q: What’s been done?

 Q: What is being done now?

-A: The County’s design team, led by Arquitectonica, has been given the “Notice to Proceed” with the 50% construction documents phase of the architectural and engineering work based on the County-approved and funded plan for the 300-seat theater.
+A: The County’s design team is completing construction documents phase of the architectural and engineering work based on the County-approved and funded plan for the 300-seat theater.
 “Construction documents” is the final phase of design and is followed by issuing the bid package for construction of the Playhouse project.

 The County is continuing to work cooperatively with the City of Miami on the permitting and review process.
 The architectural and engineering drawings already have been reviewed positively by the required City's Coordinated Review Committee.
 On February 21, 2018, the City's Urban Design Review Board voted unanimously (6-0) to support the project.
-Upcoming reviews include the City's Planning, Zoning and Appeals Board approved the County's application for zoning exceptions on November 7, 2018 by an 8 to 3 vote.
+The City of Miami's Planning, Zoning and Appeals Board approved the County's application for zoning exceptions on November 7, 2018 by an 8 to 3 vote.
 The City's Historic and Environmental Preservation Board is scheduled to review the completed drawings on February 7, 2019.
 Subsequent to the HEPB review, the County will apply to the City for a building permit.